d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 ```

 Next we need to adjust our `main.ts` file.
-We will pass teh result we receive from `getConfiguredRouter()` which takes the additional routes we are configuring right after.
+We pass the result receive from `getConfiguredRouter()` which takes the additional routes we are configuring right after.

 ```ts
 /* ... */